Learn German with TV Shows: 28 Best Series and Where to Watch

 Where to watch: ZDF

 Though there are many different entertainment TV shows in German, the most successful was undoubtedly “Wetten, dass..?”, a show that aired from 1981 until 2014.
-Until now, it’s still being shown with revival episodes!
+As of 2023, it’s still being shown with revival episodes!

-The other major attraction of the show was the celebrity interviews, which often feature high-profile celebrities like Michael Jackson, Karl Lagerfeld, Justin Bieber and Mikhail Gorbachev.
+The other major attraction of the show was the celebrity interviews, which often featured high-profile celebrities like Michael Jackson, Karl Lagerfeld, Justin Bieber and Mikhail Gorbachev.

 This show is perfect if you don’t feel like committing to a grueling drama, yet still want to improve your German by watching something lighthearted.